History of American newspapers: Great editors

 Naturally, the outstanding feature of this personal journalism was the editorial.
 Rescued from the slough of ponderousness into which it had fallen in its abject and uninspired party service, the editorial was revived, invigorated, and endowed with a vitality that made it the center about which all other features of the newspaper were grouped.
 It was individual; however large the staff of writers, the editorials were regarded as the utterance of the editor.
-"Greeley says" was the customary preface to quotations from the Tribune, and indeed many editorials were signed.
-James Gordon Bennett, Sr., Samuel Bowles (1826–78), Horace Greeley (1811–72), and Henry J. Raymond (1820–69) who were the outstanding figures of the period.
-Of Bennett's influence something has already been said; especially, he freed his paper from party control.
-His power was great, but it came from his genius in gathering and presenting news rather than from editorial discussion, for he had no great moral, social or political ideals, and his influence, always lawless and uncertain, can hardly be regarded as characteristic of the period.
+"Greeley says" was the customary preface to quotations from the Tribune, and indeed, many editorials were signed.
+James Gordon Bennett, Sr., Samuel Bowles (1826–78), Horace Greeley (1811–72), and Henry J. Raymond (1820–69) were the outstanding figures of the period.
+Of Bennett's influence, something has already been said; especially, he freed his paper from party control.
+His power was great, but it came from his genius in gathering and presenting news rather than from editorial discussion, for he had no great moral, social, or political ideals, and his influence, always lawless and uncertain, can hardly be regarded as characteristic of the period.
 Of the others named, and many besides, it could be said with approximate truth that their ideal was "a full presentation and a liberal discussion of all questions of public concernment, from an entirely independent position, and a faithful and impartial exhibition of all movements of interest at home and abroad."
-As all three were not only upright and independent, but in various measure gifted with the quality of statesmanship at once philosophical and practical, their newspapers were powerful molders of opinion at a critical period in the history of the nation.
+As all three were not only upright and independent, but in various measures gifted with the quality of statesmanship at once philosophical and practical, their newspapers were powerful molders of opinion at a critical period in the history of the nation.

 The news field was immeasurably broadened; news style was improved; interviews, newly introduced, lent the ease and freshness of dialogue and direct quotation.
 There was a notable improvement in the reporting of business, markets, and finance.
-In a few papers the literary department was conducted by staffs as able as any today.
-A foreign news service was developed that in intelligence, fidelity, and general excellence reached the highest standard yet attained in American journalism.
-A favorite feature was the series of letters from the editor or other member of the staff who traveled and wrote of what he heard or saw.
+In a few papers the literary department was conducted by staff as able as any today.
+A foreign news service was developed that, in intelligence, fidelity, and general excellence, reached the highest standard yet attained in American journalism.
+A favorite feature was the series of letters from the editor or other members of the staff who traveled and wrote about what they heard or saw.
 Bowles, Olmsted, Greeley, Bayard Taylor, Bennett, and many others thus observed life and conditions at home or abroad; and they wrote so entertainingly and to such purpose that the letters—those of Olmsted and Taylor, for instance—are still sources of entertainment or information.

-The growth of these papers meant the development of great staffs of workers that exceeded in numbers anything dreamed of in the preceding period.
-Although later journalism has far exceeded in this respect the time we are now considering, still the scope, complexity, and excellence of our modern metropolitan journalism in all its aspects were clearly begun between 1840 and 1860.
+The early growth of these papers in 1840 through 1860 led to the development of large staffs of workers.